 Carbon monoxide detectors save lives.
 Knowing where to install these detectors is vital to protect you and your family against this poisonous gas.

-- Make sure the alarm is at least one metre away from fuel-burning appliances, such as boilers and ovens.
+Make sure the alarm is at least a metre away from fuel-burning appliances, such as boilers and ovens.

-- The alarm should be placed at head height (breathing level).
-It doesn’t have to be fixed on a wall – you could place it on a table, shelf or a bookcase.
-Ideally around 15cm from the ceiling.
+Place the alarm at head height, around the level you breathe.
+It doesn’t have to be fixed on a wall – you could place it on a table, shelf, or bookcase.
+Ideally it should be around 15cm from the ceiling.

-- Keep the alarm away from areas of high condensation, such as bathrooms, or next to cooker hobs.
+Keep the alarm away from areas where you get a lot of condensation, such as bathrooms, or next to cookers.